-TransferWise Borderless Account:
+TransferWise Borderless Account: The Complete Review

-TransferWise is one of the most used platforms for sending money abroad.
+TransferWise, now renamed Wise, is one of the most used platforms for sending money abroad.
 Its multi-currency and borderless account is ideal for expats, digital nomads, frequent travelers, and freelancers.

 The account allows you to send and receive money in many currencies without having to open bank accounts in those countries.
 If you open a TransferWise account and upgrade it to the Borderless account, you get a virtual credit card with which to spend your money.